Accused cannibal and murderer allegedly thought flesh would 'cure his brain'

-A murder suspect is now accused of cannibalism and said he ate flesh to "cure his brain," according to investigators.
+A murder suspect in Idaho accused of cannibalism said he ate flesh to "cure his brain."
+Now, he's spending the rest of his life behind bars.

-Pieces of Flaget’s body were found upon searching Russell’s residence the day after the murder, including a “thermal artifact,” which showed that heat had been applied to only portions of the remains, according to Shoshone News-Press.
+Pieces of Flaget’s body were found during a search of Russell’s residence the day after the murder, including a “thermal artifact,” which showed that heat had been applied to only portions of the remains, according to Shoshone News-Press.

-Some of Flaget’s remains have yet to be found, Shoshone News-Press reported.
+Some of Flaget’s remains were not located, Shoshone News-Press reported.

 According to the supplemental probable cause affidavit obtained by Shoshone News-Press, Russell believed that he could “heal himself by cutting off portions of flesh” in order to “cure his brain.”